standing-o/Combined_Dataset_for_Speech_Emotion_Recognition/README.md

 EmotionLines: An Emotion Corpus of Multi-Party Conversations. arXiv preprint arXiv:1802.08379 (2018).

-- Train, Test, Dev (We only used the train data.)
+- Train, Test and Dev (We only used the train data.)
 - MELD has 1400+ dialogues and 13,000+ utterances from Friends.
 - `Emotion` 7 Classes: Anger, Disgust, Sadness, Joy, Neutral, Surprise and Fear
 - `Sentiment`: Positive, Negative and Neutral